USEPA/standardizedinventories/README.md

 # Standardized Emission and Waste Inventories (StEWI)
 Provides processed EPA release and waste generation inventories in standard tabular formats.
-The standard output may be further aggregated or filtered based on given criteria.
+The standard outputs may be further aggregated or filtered based on given criteria.

 THIS CODE IS STILL IN EARLY DEVELOPMENT.
 OUTPUT FILES HAVE NOT YET BEEN TESTED.